automainint/clef/docs/Contract Library.md

 - `mint_count` - count for price amount increment.
 - `W_<Address>` - `true` if account _Address_ is in whitelist.
 - `count` - total number of created entities, including chords, arpeggios, rhythms and songs.
+- `daemon` - address of the rarity daemon account.
 - For each chord _Id_, where _Id_ is a base56 representation of the chord entity index:
   - `<Id>_CL` - chord name.
   - `<Id>_C0` - bass note.